sakritz/dungeons-and-beans/content/Items/Bag of Tricks.md

 wielder: Avaaros
 ---

-- a bg that summons creatures we stole from [[Gormon]]'s hide-out in the woods
+- a bg that summons creatures we stole from [[People & Groups/Gormon]]'s hide-out in the woods

 ## General Information
 This ordinary bag, made from gray, **rust**, or tan cloth, appears empty.
 Reaching inside the bag, however, reveals the presence of a small, fuzzy object.
 The bag weighs 1/2 pound.